Tokyo Games sponsors pay $3.3 billion, but more still needed

 Dentsu has acknowledged that it advised the Tokyo bid committee about possible “consultants” just weeks before the IOC vote in Buenos Aires, Argentina.
 One consultant Denstu evaluated as “extremely competent” was the Singapore-based Black Tidings Co., which received about $2 million from the Tokyo bid committee.

-Similar bribery allegations surround the IOC's award of the 2016 Olympic to Rio de Janeiro.
+Similar bribery allegations surround the IOC's awarding of the 2016 Olympic to Rio de Janeiro.

 The Japanese agency has longstanding relationships with the powers in world sports: FIFA, the governing body of world soccer; FINA, the world swim body; World Athletics, the track and field governing body.